What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 15 miles from town.
 No cell phone service.
 Five miles from the closest establishment with a telephone.

-We decided to cram us all into one car and drive to the closest phone–we’d be able to see where the phone lines ended–and I’d call someone to retrieve us.
+We decided to cram all of us into one car and drive to the closest phone.
+We watched to see where the phone lines ended — and I’d call another parent to pick us up.

 Five miles down the road, we came to a cluster of buildings.
 The phone lines ended at a walled compound that had a sign advertising bathing, rooms, and dining.
 The girls and I got out, the cars drove off, and I approached the gate.